 1) Sometimes turning down work is a good idea.

-I am a firm believer that freelance and consulting work is like sunlight; there’s enough for all of us to get a tan.
+I am a firm believer that freelance and consulting work ; there’s enough for all of us to get a tan.
 But sometimes it doesn’t feel that way.
 Sometimes you’re up against a mortgage payment and the sales funnel is covered in dust.
 In these moments, a nightmare client will *always* appear, sensing your weakness and desperation, enticing you with a big fat check (but not as fat as it would be if you weren’t desperate), if only you can accommodate their abusiveness, idiocy, or micro-managing.

 What do you do?